 REMOTE TRANSMITTER: Transmits the radio signal to the Collar Receiver.
-It is waterproof and can be submerged in water to a depth of 25 feet.
+It is water resistant and cannot be submerged in water.
 INTENSITY DIAL: Provides multiple levels of static stimulation so you can match the correction to your dog's temperament.

-TRANSMITTER INDICATOR LIGHT: Indicates that a button is pressed and also serves as a low-battery indicator.
+TRANSMITTER INDICATOR LIGHT: Indicates that a button is pressed and also serves as a low battery indicator.

-UPPER BUTTON: This button is factory-set to deliver continuous static stimulation.

-LOWER BUTTON: This button is factory-set to deliver momentary static stimulation, or a "Nick."
-SIDE BUTTON: This button is factory-set to deliver a tone stimulation.
+UPPER BUTTON: This button is factory-set to deliver Continuous Static Stimulation.
+LOWER BUTTON: This button is factory-set to deliver Continuous Static Stimulation two levels higher than the setting on the Intensity Dial.
+SIDE BUTTON: This button is factory-set to deliver a tone without static stimulation.